danielmarques12/danielmarques12/README.md

 ## Hello there! 😁

-I'm Daniel, a Fullstack Software Engineer.
+I'm Daniel, a Software Engineer.

 - Working on the Sell-Side at [@The RealReal](https://www.therealreal.com), building things with Next.js, React, Typescript, Elixir and Ruby
 - Techs that I really enjoy working with: Typescript, React, Next.js, Tailwind, PostgreSQL, tRPC